 Good oral health starts at a very young age.
 Taking care of your child's gums and teeth every day helps prevent tooth decay and gum disease.
 It also helps make it a regular habit for your child.

-Learn how to care for your children's teeth and gums starting when they are newborn.
+Learn how to care for your children's teeth and gums starting when they are a newborn.
 When children get old enough, teach them how to brush their teeth on their own.

 Tooth and Gum Care for Young Children

 You should start caring for your child's mouth when they are just a few days old.